ivanberry/vue2-guild/vue.js-leanpub/large-scale-APP.markdown

 ```HTML
 <stories :stories="stories"></stories>
 ```
 Success, we got our stories again, fetched from the parent component!
 We can't do the same for "famous" component because it is not referenced inside App.vue.
-We will have to pass our array to Register component in order to pass it to Famous.
+We will have to pass our array to **Register** component in order to pass it to **Famous**.

+This implementation works, but is not efficient, because **Famous** component is **not independent**.
+This means that we cannot use it whenever we want, unless we pass down the data from root component(APp.vue).

+In a scenario where a not independent is deeply nested, you will have to pass a useless property , from component to component, just to be able to use it.
+In our case, if we wanted to use **Famous** component inside **Register** sidebar's widget, we would have to carry the stories array all the way long.

+**APP** -> **Register** -> **Sidebar** -> **WidgetX** -> **Famous**